 The antennas for 10 and 6 have seen 10 plus years of Montana weather abuse....they both were out of tune.
 I pulled them both down in the fall of 2011.
 I also took down the beacons and hauled them back home for rebuilding.
 The antennas will be stripped and rebuilt.
 Both transmitters will be moved into a more compact, tighter housing to keep mice out of them and make a tight!
 They will also have fans on each ends with grills.
-I hope to have them back on the air in the first quarter of 2012.
+I hope to have them back on the air by fall of 2015.

 The beacon message is as follows:

 DE N7LT/B DN45 BOZEMAN, MT.
 TEN AND SIX METER BEACONS

 DE N7LT/B DN45 BOZEMAN, MT.
 BEACON WEB PAGE WWW.QSL.NET/N7LT